Bernie Sanders’ ‘Suspiciously Smooth Forehead’ At Debate Sparks Conspiracy Theory

 “Bernie just keeps getting smoother, and the right-wing media is terrified,” another chimed in.

-Another user suggested that Sanders’ smooth forehead is likely due to a combination of a change in the angle of lighting and shadows, as well as the Vermont Senator’s facial expression.
+Another user suggested that Sanders’ smooth forehead is likely due to a combination of a change in the angle of lighting and shadows, as well as the Vermont senator’s facial expression.
 Others noted that wearing makeup is the standard for television appearances to make everyone look as appealing to the eye as possible.

 Outside of strange conspiracy theories, Sanders drew attention Wednesday for his solid performance.
 Writing for The Nation, John Nichols suggested that the 78-year-old candidate won the foreign policy debate on Wednesday.